 Dengue experience: the lab in photos

 Somehow the hospital seemed even worse on our return visit to get more test results.
-I only had my phone, as I was still sick.
+I only had my phone for photos, as I was still sick.
 Check it out:

 Practical Information and Tips on Going to a Hospital in Argentina